 Did summiting Denali back in 2003 subconsciously set this somewhat crazy adventure into gear?
-I’ll never know but what I’m hoping is that this is the end, the finale, the completion, the conclusion, whatever… of bagging the highest point on all 50 states.
+I’ll never know but what I’m hoping is that this is the end, the finale, the completion, the conclusion, whatever… of bagging the highest point in all 50 of the US states.

 Oregon – Mt Hood